Free temporary Belgium phone number to receive SMS online (+32)

 Which apps deliver to a shared Belgium number

-Not every service sends a code to a shared line.
+Not every service sends a code to a shared number.
 Some let it through, some block it.
 Here is what we see when people use these for a quick sign up.

 Where a shared number usually worksTested